-If you're interested in achieving flowers, use a fertiliser high in potassium (tomato feed) for the stimulation of flower buds - just remember that most species will begin to decline shortly after blooming.
+If you're interested in achieving flowers, use a fertiliser high in potassium ('Tomato' labelled feed is ideal) for the stimulation of flower buds - just remember that most species will begin to decline shortly after blooming.

 A loss of variegations is caused by too little light.
 Move the plant into a brighter area with minimal direct sunlight to allow the variegations to appear on the new growth.
 Extreme variegations that hinder the plant from developing chlorophyll (green pigmentations) are typically caused by too much sunlight.